How Augmented Reality is Transforming the Retail Industry?

 4. Money to setup- A brick and mortar retail store is always a costly investment.
 For SMEs, it may mean risking everything that they have.
 Therefore, no consumer means loss in businesses which results in winding up of the business.

 5. Limited working hours– Unlike online shopping, shops have fixed business hours.
 And during stressful times like these, policies have become stricter.
-There may be times when you have to search (properly) and choose which item(s) should be on your cart but you don’t get that much time always.
+There may be times when you have to search (properly) and choose which item(s) should be on your cart but you don’t always get that much time.

 How augmented retail solutions changed the game